github/gitignore/README.md

 In general, the more you can do to help us understand the change you’re making, the more likely we’ll be to accept your contribution quickly.

+Please also understand that we can’t list every tool that ever existed.
+Our aim is to curate a collection of the *most common and helpful* templates, not to make sure we cover every project possible.
+If we choose not to include your language, tool, or project, it’s not because it’s not awesome.

 ## Contributing workflow

 Here’s how we suggest you go about proposing a change to this project: